All-optical non-linear chiral ultrafast magnetization dynamics driven by circularly polarized magnetic fields: Abstract

 \section{Abstract}

-\textbf{Ultrafast laser pulses provide unique tools to manipulate magnetization dynamics at femtosecond timescales, where the interaction of the electric field---such as excitation of spin carriers to non-equilibrium states, generation of localized charge currents, demagnetization, or inverse Faraday effect---dominates over the magnetic field.
-Recent proposals using structured laser beams have enlightened the possibility to generate intense femtosecond magnetic fields, spatially isolated from the electric field.
-Here we demonstrate the relevance of this novel scenario to femtomagnetism, unveiling the purely precessional, non-linear, chiral response of the magnetization when subjected to circularly polarized magnetic fields.
-This fundamental result not only opens an avenue in the study of laser-induced ultrafast magnetization dynamics, but also sustains technological implications as a route to promote all-optical non-thermal magnetization switching both at shorter timescales---towards the attosecond regime--- and at THz frequencies.}
+Ultrafast laser pulses provide unique tools to manipulate magnetization dynamics at femtosecond timescales, where the interaction of the electric field usually dominates over the magnetic field.
+Recent proposals using structured laser beams have demonstrated the possibility to produce regions where intense oscillating magnetic fields are isolated from the electric field.
+In these conditions, we show that technologically feasible Tesla-scale circularly polarized high-frequency magnetic fields induce purely precessional nonlinear magnetization dynamics.
+This fundamental result not only opens an avenue in the study of laser-induced ultrafast magnetization dynamics, but also sustains technological implications as a route to promote all-optical non-thermal magnetization dynamics both at shorter timescales---towards the sub-femtosecond regime--- and at THz frequencies.

 \keywords{Ultrafast dynamics, Non-linear dynamics, Chiral behavior}